 These seven areas in St. Tropez are among the loveliest and most exclusive.
 It’s easy to see why:

 The ultra-famous Tahiti Beach is an idyllic area on the Riviera to take a luxurious break.
 The gated area of Cap Tahiti overlooks Pampelonne Beach and has direct access to Tahiti Beach.
 This beautiful section of Ramatuelle is surrounded by lush and fragrant gardens.
-Not only is the area exclusive and secure, but its location provides stunning views of St. Tropez’s gleaming coastline.
-Those views are part of the allure of Villa Margaux, featuring two homes whose idyllic location provides quick access to the town center and surrounding attractions.
+Not only is the area exclusive and secure, but its location provides stunning views of the gleaming coastline.
+Those views are part of the allure of VIlla Pareo, featuring two homes whose idyllic location provides quick access to the town center and surrounding attractions.
 The two villas both feature fully furnished, gourmet kitchens and large living rooms as well as several lounging spaces.

 Stunning is the right word to describe the views Gassin provides over the Gulf of Saint-Tropez and the Maures mountains.
 This enchanting medieval village is a highly sought after area with its small, winding cobblestone streets and ancient houses.
 There is a beautiful golf club and many opportunities for water activities.
 Life here is both glamorous and cordial and a fitting area to spend a holiday.
 Villa Marcella is one of the loveliest villa rentals in St. Tropez.
 The home is in an ideal Gassin location close to many attractions and within walking distance of the beach.
 It can accommodate 14 guests, has a heated outdoor pool, outdoor Jacuzzi, and many amazing amenities for a stellar stay.

 La Croix Valmer is a tranquil haven in the foothills of the Maures mountains.
 The area is renowned for its rose wine, golden beaches such as Plage de Gigaro and Plage du Débarquement, and hidden coves.
 There are also several hiking trails for those who love the outdoors.
-Villa Cecilia, in the La Croix Valmer area, is an elegant, modern luxury home offering panoramic views of the blue sea and sumptuous vineyards.
-With room for 20 guests, the villa has all the amenities including a heated outdoor pool and Jacuzzi.
+Villa Bellazard, in the La Croix Valmer area, is an elegant, modern luxury home offering panoramic views of the blue sea and sumptuous vineyards.
+With room for 18 guests, the villa has all the amenities including a heated outdoor pool.

 St. Tropez is the ultimate destination for those who enjoy discovering restaurants that offer the finest cuisine.
 These seven establishments are among the finest the town has to offer:

 Those with a yen for an authentic French meal head to Au Caprice Des Deux in the heart of St. Tropez.
-The restaurant is family owned and operated.
-The staff is friendly, competent and unassuming.
+The restaurant is family owned and operated and the staff is friendly, competent and unassuming.
 The ambiance is romantic and elegant.
 Try this off the menu: Fresh spinach salad with parmesan and truffles and on to perfect lamb cuts served with truffle mashed potatoes and vegetables.
 To conclude, savor the decadent chocolate fondant.

 Auberge des Maures is the favorite dining spot for St. Tropez locals.
 The oldest restaurant in town serves generous portions of delicious Provençal cooking like braised beef stew, tapenade-stuffed lamb shoulder, lobster and skirt steak grilled over a fire served with eschalot sauce.
 There are many excellent options on the menu, so plenty of choices for everyone, whether fish or meat.
 The service is friendly and attentive.